akshay2bhardwaj/testgit/README.md

 ```
 # .gitignore
 ## Add directory to .gitignore file which have to ignore
-/dir/ - any specific repo\n
+/dir/ - any specific repo/n
 dir/ - all folder or file anywhere with name dir\n
 FileNameMask - any file\n
 /dir/FileNameMask - any specific file